openbmc/openbmc/poky/documentation/ref-manual/classes.rst

 ``toolchain-scripts.bbclass``
 =============================

-The ``toolchain-scripts`` class provides the scripts used for setting up the environment for installed SDKs.
+The :ref:`toolchain-scripts <ref-classes-toolchain-scripts>` class provides the scripts used for setting up the environment for installed SDKs.

 .. _ref-classes-typecheck: